-This 3-ingredient cream cheese frosting without butter recipe is the easiest and quickest frosting to whip up for your cakes and cupcakes.
-Unlike several frosting recipes out there, this no-butter cream cheese frosting recipe doesn't include tons of sugar so it is very well balanced in sweetness.
-Make this delicious, velvety-smooth, easy-to-pipe frosting in 3 minutes!
+This 3-ingredient cream cheese frosting without butter recipe is the easiest and quickest frosting to whip up cakes and cupcakes.
+Unlike several frosting recipes out there, it doesn't include tons of sugar, so it is very well-balanced in sweetness.
+And you can make it in 3 minutes!

-- 🍰 Recipes using cream cheese frosting without butter
+Best cream cheese frosting recipe without butter

-Cream cheese frosting varies in ingredients.
-However, they all contain cream cheese.
 Some cream cheese frosting variations are

 - Cream cheese frosting with butter (the most common one)

-- Cream cheese frosting without butter (this recipe!) - this version usually contains another high fat dairy product eg. mascarpone or heavy cream
+- Cream cheese frosting without butter (this recipe!) - this version usually contains another high-fat dairy product, e.g. mascarpone, or heavy cream

 - 2 ingredients cream cheese frosting (only made of fat cream cheese and powdered sugar)